Last updated June 19, 2024.

 There’s plenty of yoga instruction available online, but if you are new to yoga, I recommend that you take at least a few yoga classes.

-Proper instruction will assure that you get maximum benefits from your yoga practice and that you don’t get hurt.
+Proper instruction will assure that you get maximum benefits from your yoga practice and that you don’t injure yourself.

 Finding yoga classes should be easy.